Your Shen Mind is what the Chinese called your personality. The Chinese word is Shen.

 At the end of it, when they stop dancing, the dance ends.
 At the same time, the participants cease to be dancers, until the next dance.

-Each of the five Yin organs, like each of the five dancers, contributes one of the five constituents, being
+Each of the five Yin organs, like each of the five dancers, contributes one of these five constituents, being the –

 [I’ve used the word ‘soul’ several time in the above, because English lacks a suitable equivalent to the Chinese word.
 Don’t confuse it with the Christian concept of the Soul.]

-Because if a practitioner of Chinese medicine, eg an acupuncturist, can work out which of the Yin organs is affected, he can deduce how the patient's mind is affected.
+Because if a practitioner of Chinese medicine, eg an acupuncturist, can work out which of the Yin organs is affected, he can deduce how the patient’s shen-mind is affected.

-Conversely, if he sees how the patient's mind is affected, he knows which of the Yin organs is probably most affected.
+Conversely, if he sees how the patient’s shen-mind is affected, he knows which of the Yin organs is probably most affected.
 That information helps him to plan the correct treatment.